Hafthor/zsvutil/README.md

 may be compressed, but Images zip itself would not be compressed inside products.zsv.

-Note the column name is prefixed with a tab⇥ character to indicate to the reader that this is a nested column.
+Note the column name is prefixed with a tab `⇥` character to indicate to the reader that this is a nested column.

 ---
 ## Row Groups
 Row Groups may be used to split up longer data sets inside a bigger .zsv.
-This is done by repeating the column file names followed by a double tab⇥⇥ and a unique number for each rowgroup.
+This is done by repeating the column file names followed by a double tab `⇥⇥` and a unique number for each rowgroup.

 ### products.zsv